SAP-samples/teched2023-IN260/exercises/ex4/README.md

 > **Tip:** You can also extend the `ThreadContextExecutors` class to register your own context objects that need to be propagated to new threads.
 This is documented [here](https://sap.github.io/cloud-sdk/docs/java/features/multi-tenancy/thread-context#passing-on-other-threadlocals).

+## 4.4 Using Resilience Patterns with Async Operations

+//TODO

 ## Summary

 You've now successfully learned how to use asynchronous abstractions provided by the SAP Cloud SDK.